jpo14c/Migrate-ADO-to-GHE/Migrate ADO(Git) to GitHub Enterprise Cloud.md

-# Migrate Azure DevOps to Github Enterprise Cloud
+# Migrate Azure DevOps to Github

 Need to read <br>
 [migrating-repositories Doc](https://docs.github.com/en/migrations/using-github-enterprise-importer/migrating-from-azure-devops-to-github-enterprise-cloud/migrating-repositories-from-azure-devops-to-github-enterprise-cloud)

 ## Objectives:
-- Migrate a single repository from Azure DevOps to Github Enterprise (GHE)
+- Migrate a single repository from Azure DevOps to Github
-- Migrate multiple repositories in batch from Azure DevOps to Github Enterprise (GHE)
+- Migrate multiple repositories in batch from Azure DevOps to Github
-- Migrate ADO 'organization(s)', which contains multiple projects, repos, branches, tags, commits, code review comments,  and pipelines, to GitHub Enterprise (GHE)
+- Migrate ADO 'organization(s)', which contains multiple projects, repos, branches, tags, commits, code review comments,  and pipelines, to GitHub
 -----------------

 ## Migration Approach:
-- Migrate repositories from ADO to GH
+- Migrate repositories from ADO to GitHub
 - Migrate Azure Pipelines to GitHub Actions
 - Migrate remaining assets (boards, artifacts) from ADO to GitHub
 - Before  migrate from Azure DevOps, you should plan out how you will run your migration.
 Before migrating any data, you will need to